JetSetIlly/Gopher2600/README.md

 triggers will suffice but other games will perform better when using the mouse.

-`Nightdriver` is an example of a game that plays well with the triggers, whereas `Circus Tricks` is better played with the mouse.
+`Nightdriver` is an example of a game that plays well with the triggers, whereas experience says that `Circus Tricks` is better played with the mouse.

+The paddle for the right-side player is not currently supported.

 ### Keypad